teklynk/twitch_queue/README.md

 ### Notes

-**!command reset** = Will reload/reset the queue and reload the browser source.
+**!command reset** = Will reset the queue and reload the browser source.
 This is limited to mods and streamer. ie: !play reset

 Only one entry per person/username.
-Command will be ignored if the username is already in the list.
+Command will be ignored if the username is already in the queue.

+You can manually edit the browser source URL in OBS to make some quick changes.
+Maybe you want to adjust the limit.
+Look for &limit=5 in the URL and change the value.
+The &command=play can also be changed to something else.
 ### Custom CSS

 Add this CSS to the OBS browser source and modify as needed.